“Where is the wisdom in that?”

 Wisdom and the Church

-Since my work has been in the Church, I speak mostly to that context.
-After almost 30 years of pastoral work, I am often asked to offer counsel to other Church leaders.
-I often speak with gifted and committed leaders who are trying to do their best to honor God.
-These leaders are a big encouragement to me even though many of them face difficult and discouraging circumstances.
-But their pursuit of wisdom is an example that has become increasingly exceptional.
+Since my work has been largely in the Church, I speak mostly to that context.
+After 30 years of pastoral work, I am often asked to counsel other Church leaders.
+These are gifted and committed leaders who are trying to do their best to honor God.
+They are also an encouragement to me even though many of them face difficult and discouraging circumstances.
+Sadly, their pursuit of wisdom is an example that has become increasingly rare.

 When I look over the landscape (especially among evangelicals), I see a significant leadership crisis in the Church.
 The crisis is inseparably connected with an disturbing uncertainty about identity.
 “How should we ‘do’ Church?”
 “What should a Church emphasize?”
 “How do we ‘compete with’ the mega Churches?”
 What’s the role of a pastor?
 When I hear these questions, I think of two questions raised by the apostle Paul: